PervasiveUrbanism/PervasiveUrbanism_24-25/Resources.md

 # Resources and Skills Module: Pervasive Urbanism 2024-25
-This document provides a framework and additional support for the Skills Module 2024/25.
+This document provides additional support for the **Skills Module 2024/25**.
 It is organized into the following sections:

 1. **Main Software Packages:**
-   This section details the essential software packages required for the Skills Module 2024/25.
+   This section details the main software packages required for the Skills Module 2024/25.

-2. **Optional Software Packages and Web Services:**
-   This section lists optional software tools that are not covered in the 2024/25 Skills Module but may be available upon request, depending on the requirements of your design project.

-3. **Learning Resources:**
+2. **Learning Resources:**
    A summary of online resources available to support your skills.

 3. **Open-Source Data:**
    A collection of links to publicly accessible datasets.

+4. **Optional Software Packages & Web Services:**
+   This section lists optional software tools that are not covered in the 2024/25 Skills Module.

 ---